kuwaai/genai-os/README.md

 --- | --- | --- | --- | ---
 isDemo | False | True | True | True
 8. Your web should goes online and you're able to view the web at `localhost:8080`
+9. This setup contain one default Debug LLM API, You need to add it to dashboard in order to use it, Just create a LLM Profile with `debug` as `ACCESS CODE`

 ### Setup the web
 1. Clone this project by using `git clone`